KakarlaSusritha/Basic_Calculator/README.md

 Basic Learning:
 1. Change shape of buttons
 2. Allign buttons in linear layout
+3. Used weight to distribute space
-3. Implementing each function without any errors
+4. Implementing each function without any errors

 Preview: